To be eligible to be registered as a charity with the ACNC, your organisation must:

 - not be an individual, political party or government entity.

-It can still be a not-for-profit if it simply provides a benefit to a member while genuinely carrying out its charitable purpose, pays a member a reasonable amount for services they have provided, or covers reasonable reimbursements for a member's expenses.
+An organisation can still be a not-for-profit if it simply provides a benefit to a member while genuinely carrying out its charitable purpose, pays a member a reasonable amount for services they have provided, or offers reasonable reimbursement for a member's expenses.

 A not-for-profit can make a profit, but any profit must be put back into the organisation and used for its charitable purposes.

-A purpose is what your not-for-profit has been set up to achieve or what your activities work towards.
+A purpose is what an organisation has been set up to achieve or what your activities work towards.
 Some people also call this the organisation's mission or objects.

 To be a charity, all of your not-for-profit's purposes must be charitable (except purposes that are simply incidental or ancillary to the charitable purposes).